aosabook/500lines/objmodel/chapter.md

 This chapter explores the implementation of a series of very simple object models.
-It starts out with just having simple instances and classes and the possibilities to send messages to instances.
+It starts out with just having simple instances and classes and the possibilities to call methods on instances.
 This is the "classical" object-oriented approach that was started by early OO languages such as Simula-67 and Smalltalk.
 This model is then extend step by step, the first three steps exploring different language design choices, the last step to improve the